 Legal matter Statement on Accessibility

 Heidelberg University endeavours to make its websites accessible to all in compliance with §10(1) of Baden-Württemberg’s Equal Opportunities for Disabled Persons Act (L-BGG).
-The following statement on accessibility applies to the web domain www.uni-heidelberg.de and all sub-domains created with the central content management system Drupal.
+The following statement on accessibility applies to the web domain www.uni-heidelberg.de and websites created with the central content management system.

 1. STATE OF COMPATIBILITY WITH THE REQUIREMENTS

 This website is partly in conformity with §10(1) L-BGG.

 2. NON-ACCESSIBLE CONTENT

 The following content is not, or only partly, accessible:

 - Integrated PDFs have not yet been fully converted to an accessible format.

 - Integrated videos do not all have subtitles.